masagrator/nvn-shader-compiler/README.md

-# Running glslc.elf on Windows via Unicorn
+# Running NVN glslc on Windows via Unicorn

 This repository is used to run glslc included with some Nintendo Switch games locally to generate NVN shaders.